 Support for Pregnant Students Policy

-The University will support students who become pregnant during the course of their studies and, within the limitations of academic regulations and structures, endeavour to facilitate the least possible disruption to the academic progression of the student while offering personal support and care for her health and well-being.
+The purpose of this policy is to guide students and staff through the University’s approach to supporting a student who is pregnant at any point during their studies.
+The University will support students who become pregnant during their studies and, within the limitations of academic regulations and structures, endeavour to facilitate the least possible disruption to the academic progression of the student while offering personal support and care for their health and well-being.

-This policy applies to all registered students of DCU across all campuses.
+his policy applies to all registered students of the University across all of its campuses.

-Students taking part in strenuous activity or required to attend labs as part of their programme of study, are asked to carry out a risk assessment, to ensure that any risk to the student or pregnancy is identified and managed appropriately.
-This can be accessed at http://www.dcu.ie/safety/safety-pregnancy-lab.shtml.
+Students taking part in strenuous activities or who are required to attend labs as part of their programme of study, are asked to contact their Programme Chair or Principal Supervisor to ensure that any risk to the student or pregnancy is identified and managed appropriately.
+Programme Chairs or Principal Supervisors can contact the Health and Safety Office who can assist in carrying out a risk assessment.
 Students will not be expected to take part in any activity considered to be ‘risky’ during their pregnancy and, where possible and practicable, an alternative to this activity will be arranged.
-In the case where a physical activity or lab presence is deemed to be unavoidable for academically sound reasons, the student may have no alternative but to defer the module for her own safety and that of the pregnancy.
+In cases where a physical activity or lab presence is deemed to be unavoidable for academic reasons the student may have no alternative but to defer the module for their own safety and that of the pregnancy.

-In the case of programmes which include a work/clinical or teaching placement or in the case of programmes which contain a study abroad component, the rigour of the academic calendar and agreed arrangements with external partners may not allow flexibility for the students to defer this component within the given academic year and a deferral to the following academic year may be inevitable.
-This can be discussed with the Programme Chairperson.
+In the case of programmes which include a work/clinical or teaching placement, or in the case of programmes which contain a study abroad component, the rigour of the academic calendar and agreed arrangements with external partners may not allow flexibility for the students to defer this component within the given academic year and a deferral to the following academic year may be inevitable.
+This should be discussed with the Programme Chair.

-Where feasible, the University should attempt to ensure that the geographic location of placements are conducive to the continued care of the student who is pregnant or a new mother.
-If the pregnancy is not known to the student when placements are allocated, an empathetic approach by the Placement Coordinator in re-assigning the student to a more suitable location, if feasible, will assist the student in the circumstances.
+Where feasible, the University should attempt to ensure that the geographic location of placements is conducive to the continued care of the student who is pregnant or a new mother.
+If the pregnancy is not known to the student when placements are allocated, an empathetic approach by the Placement Coordinator, or nominee, in reassigning the student to a more suitable location, if feasible, will assist the student in the circumstances.

-The School of Nursing and Human Sciences and clinical partner services are committed to protecting the health and safety of all new and expectant mothers.
-Students must inform the BSc Programme Co-ordinator and the partner service SALO, as soon as the pregnancy is confirmed, in order to review their programme plan and ensure that the student and the pregnancy is not put at risk.
+The School of Nursing, Psychotherapy and Community Health (SNPCH) and clinical partner services are committed to protecting the health and safety of all new and expectant mothers.
+Students must inform the BSc Programme Co-Ordinator and the Student Allocation Liaison Officer (SALO), as soon as the pregnancy is confirmed, to review their programme plan and ensure that the student and the pregnancy is not put at risk.
 Failure to inform the University may result in a prolonged interruption to the programme.
 A particular consideration is being able to identify a suitable placement for new and expectant mothers.
-A risk assessment is required to be conducted by the Placement Co-ordinator before any new or expectant mother can be allocated to a placement.
-She should also contact the BSc Coordinator prior to returning to the programme.
+A risk assessment is required to be conducted by the Placement Co-Ordinator before any new or expectant mother can be allocated to a placement.
+The student should also contact the BSc Coordinator prior to returning to the programme.

-In the case of students completing a placement in a pre-school / primary / post-primary or FET setting, it is in the student’s best interest to disclose her pregnancy to the Co-operating Teacher/Placement Director in order to ensure that the placement setting is in a position to provide all reasonable support to the student.
+In the case of students completing a placement in a pre-school / primary / post-primary or Further Education and Training (FET) setting, it is in the student’s best interest to disclose her pregnancy to the Co-operating Teacher/Placement Director to ensure that the placement setting is able to provide all reasonable support to the student.
 The disclosure by the student may be required in the context of the placement setting’s Health & Safety policy.

-As students are employed directly by a company, the rules and regulations of the company will apply and may vary.
-For Health & Safety reasons, the student may be required to disclose her pregnancy to the company.
+As students on INTRA are employed directly by a company, the rules and regulations of the company will apply and may vary.
+For Health & Safety reasons, we would suggest that the student disclose their pregnancy to the company.

 For students on Exchange or Study Abroad, the University is limited in the ‘practical’ support it can provide to the student.
-The International Office will liaise with the institution overseas to ascertain the level of support available in order to allow the student make an informed decision.
-Where a study abroad period is considered to be a risk to the student, the pregnancy or the new born infant, the student should consider a deferral or transfer to another programme, where this is possible.
+DCU Placements will liaise with the institution overseas to ascertain the level of support available to allow the student to make an informed decision.
+Where a study abroad period is considered a risk to the student, the pregnancy or to the newborn infant, the student should consider a deferral or transfer to another programme, where this is possible.

 In the cases of all placements, the University will endeavour to facilitate the student in securing a placement location which is conducive to the student’s pregnancy or care of the newborn.